TBD54566975/known-customer-credential/README.md

 [Reference](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0.html#section-7.2-2.2.1)

 ###### `proof.jwt` JOSE Headers

+For the client to prove possession of their cryptographic materials, they must construct a JWT with the following [JOSE Header](https://datatracker.ietf.org/doc/html/rfc7515#section-4.1) fields.

 | Field | Description                                                  | Required | References                                                                                                   | Comments                                         |
 | :---- | :----------------------------------------------------------- | :------- | :----------------------------------------------------------------------------------------------------------- | :----------------------------------------------- |
 | `alg` | (Algorithm) The cryptographic algorithm used to sign the JWT | y        | [OID4VCI](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0.html#section-7.2.1.1-2.1.2.1) | MUST be `EdDSA` or `ES256K`                      |